-The ACSC Partnership Program enables a wide range of organisations to engage with the ACSC and fellow partners, drawing on collective understanding, experience, skills and capability to lift cyber resilience across the Australian economy.
+The ACSC Partnership Program enables Australian organisations and individuals to engage with the ACSC and fellow partners, drawing on collective understanding, experience, skills and capability to lift cyber resilience across the Australian economy.

 The ACSC Partnership Program is delivered through the ACSC’s network of Joint Cyber Security Centres (JCSCs), physically located in Adelaide, Brisbane, Melbourne, Perth and Sydney, along with outreach services virtually located in Darwin and Hobart.

 Who can be an ACSC partner?

-The ACSC Partnership Program is available to a range of organisations across the Australian economy.
+The ACSC Partnership Program is available to a range of organisations and individuals across the Australian economy.

 - Network Partners – for organisations with responsibility for networks, experts in cyber security such as academics and not-for-profit institutions.